Move Over JK Rowling, There Is A New Fantasy Author In Town

 I have a wonderful friend, Kate Walsh, who also happens to be an amazing artist who can draw anything.
 I gave her a scene from the book and she designed and painted it.
 In between commissions and preparing for a gallery exhibition (at Alternating Current Art Space, High Street, Windsor) later this month, she is currently working on the cover for Book Two.
 I’m very excited with what I’ve seen so far.
 I can give you a hint - dragon.
 She has had many exhibitions over the last few years, but for locals to the Mooney Valley area, you may have seen her 2001 ‘The Meeting Place’, which is scenes and characters from community life in Kensington, Melbourne, painted on the ceiling of The Hardimans Hotel in Kensington.

 The book is also available at The Trading Post, Mount Macedon.

 A printed copy is also available online through Book Depository and of course the eBook can also be downloaded.

 What do you do when you’re not writing?

-Run around after the family, take photos, help out at a community theatre, scan and digitally restore old photos, volunteer weekly at an op shop sorting donations, make handmade cards and sell things on eBay as I’m trying to de-clutter (and have been trying for years!).
+Run around after the family, take photos, I scan and digitally restore old photos, volunteer weekly at an op shop sorting donations, make handmade cards, I’m on the committee of a community theatre and I sell things on eBay as I’m trying to de-clutter (and have been trying for years!).